jmgandarias/DL-Course/README.md

    4) Translation project
    5) Generate faces

 In this repo you will find 11 subfolders, one for each part/project of the course.
-Each folder contains related material, notebooks and programs for the respective part/project and also has a *Readme.md* file with main information and the structure of this part/project.
+Each folder contains related material, notebooks and programs for the respective part/project and also has a *Readme.md* file with the main information and the structure of this part/project.